Distt Admin Targets Illegal Encroachments In ICT - UrduPoint

 Distt Admin Targets Illegal Encroachments In ICT

-Assistant Commissioners (ACs) are actively involved in removing illegal structures across various areas.
+For this purpose, Assistant Commissioners (ACs) are actively involved in removing illegal structures across various areas, said the Islamabad Capital Territory (ICT) Administration spokesman.

-The Islamabad Capital Territory (ICT) administration's spokesman said that AC Nilore, along with district teams, carried out a raid in Khanna Pul.
-They cleared temporary encroachments from the green belt in the area.
+In one action, Assistant Commissioner City, Farhan Ahmed, along with district teams, carried out a raid in Abbas Market F-6 and cleared temporary encroachments from the green belt in the area.

-In a similar effort, AC City led operations in Blue Area and F-7.

 Additionally, AC City supervised another operation in F-7 Markaz, working with the Directorate of Municipal Administration (DMA) to remove further illegal structures.